-There are certain favoured industries that have been regulated in the Examination and Approval Administration Measures of Permanent Residence for Aliens in China Besides aliens conforming to the requirements, any investor who registered capital in China amounting to \$2 million or more, may apply for the permanent residence certificate for investors; the investor may also have a residence certificate for favoured industries as well (such as an investor who invests in China's western areas and key poor counties supported by the state in development with an actual sum of registered capital amounting
+There are certain favoured industries that have been regulated in the Examination and Approval Administration Measures of Permanent Residence for Aliens in China.
+Besides aliens conforming to the requirements, any investor who invests an actual sum of registered capital in China amounting to \$2 million or more, may apply for the permanent residence certificate for investors; the investor may also have a residence certificate for favoured industries as well (such as an investor who invests in China's western areas and key poor counties supported by the state in development with an actual sum of registered capital amounting to \$500,000 or more).